 Two phones are ringing, three new reports are on your desk, taxes are due at the end of the month, payroll at the end of the week and your website has crashed… again.
 You are the overworked small business owner.
 As your business has grown, the challenges and demands on your time have multiplied.
 You have less and less time to do what you love, run your business.
 Maybe it’s time to consider outsourcing some of your responsibilities.

 A June 2014 survey by Gigaom Research found that only 14% of small business leaders are happy with how they allocate their time to business activities.
-Almost half said they spend far more time handing operational issues than on growing their small business.
+Almost half said they spend far more time handling operational issues than on growing their small business.
 Nearly all (92%) plan to outsource at least one of their areas of operation in the future.

 No two small businesses are alike, but here are seven services that it generally makes sense to outsource: